Noah Webster: Major Achievements & Facts

 Webster always maintained that spoken and written language should not be based on grammar; instead the grammar should be underpinned by the language.
 This point was made clear in his subsequent publications in 1784 and 1785.

-Webster’s 1828 dictionary (contained about 70,000 entries) sold out in less than a year.
-In the U.S. it sold about 2,500 copies, and about 3,000 copies were sold in England even though it was criticized for being too American centric.
+Webster’s 1828 dictionary (which contained about 70,000 entries) sold out in less than a year.
+In the U.S. alone, it sold about 2,500 copies, and about 3,000 copies were sold in England even though it was criticized for being too American centric.
 The dictionary focused solely on American spellings, American English usage and not British English usage and spelling.

 His first dictionary was the first to have technical terms from a number of disciplines.
 It had 30,000-40,000 definitions that were not found in any previous dictionary.

 Webster passed away in 1843, aged 84.
-The famous lexicographer was laid to rest in Grove Street Cemetery, just close to Yale University campus in Connecticut.
+The famous lexicographer was laid to rest in Grove Street Cemetery, just close to Yale University campus in Connecticut, U.S.

-In 1847, publishers George and Charles Merriam purchased the rights to the last dictionary that he was working on from Webster’s estate.
-The dictionary would go on to be called Merriam-Webster, making an immense fortune for the publishers.
+In 1847, publishers George and Charles Merriam purchased the rights to the last dictionary that Webster was working on from his estate.
+The dictionary would go on to be called Merriam-Webster, making an immense amount of fortune for the publishers.